HactarCE/hcegui/README.md

 ## Demo

-Run `cargo run -F all` to see the demo app.
+Run `cargo run -F demo` to see the demo app.